aranga-nana/angular-spring-boot-micro-services-docker/README.md

 - AWS Deployment as docker container.
 - Passing DB_URL to the docker container inside AWS

-I know there are so many sample out there in the web but none of them have complete end to end design.
+I know there are so many sample out there in the web but none of them have complete end to end explanation.
-In coming months will work on each topic and let you guys know. if you are interested in drop me an email. always looking forward for your suggestions and comment.
+In coming months I will work on each topic update this readme if you are interested in it, need anything particular drop  an email. always looking forward for your suggestions and comment.

+Thank you !

 ## How to build the sample